Last Updated on January 8, 2023 by Maryam Siddiqui

 How to exchange my driver’s license for the Portuguese one?

-Although your own driver’s license can be accepted in the first 185 days of your entry to Portugal, then you will need to adapt to the new country.
+Although your own driver’s license can be accepted within the first 185 days of your entry to Portugal, then you will need to adapt to the new country.

 In your first 90 days in Portugal, you can request the exchange of your driver’s license from your country for the Portuguese one at the IMT (Institute of Mobility and Transport), the government agency that handles the area.
 However, you can still drive on a license issued by your own country.